spartanmayo/recursionschemes-1/recursionTalk.md

 In both cases we can see the recursive strategy in the `Cons` and `Suc` definitions, with an argument defined by its own type.

-With every recursive structure, there are functions acting on them.
-We can define recursive functions acting on a inductively defined type, like Nat or Lists by specifiying the image of the base cases and the image of a generic inductive step.
+With every structure builded inductively, there are functions acting on them.
+Some of these functions are known as recursive functions, which are defined by specifying the image of the base cases and the image of a generic inductive step.
 For example, lets define the length of a list:

 ```scala
 def length[A]: List[A] => Int = {